 5 Agility Cone Drills

-So you got a set of agility cones, now what?
+So, you got a set of agility cones, now what?
 Let’s talk about 5 ways to use those cones, improve your cardio and get you a workout that’s going to torch calories.
 It’s important to note that these drills should be done with rest intervals.
 So do one drill, rest for 30 seconds and repeat.
 The idea is that you go AS FAST AS POSSIBLE while maintaining proper form and posture during the exercises.
 Movements include sprinting, back pedaling, side shuffle, and carioca.
-[If you aren’t sure of a carioca it’s a continuous grapevine, crossing the legs in front and behind as you move sideways].

-This drill requires 3 cones placed 5 yards apart.
 Start at the middle cone and sprint to the left cone (5 yards).
 Then to the far right (10 yards), and back to the start cone (5 yards).
-You can side shuffle or carioca the 10 yards.
-Rest, and repeat this time going to the right cone first.
+You can run, sprint, side shuffle or carioca the 10 yards.
+Rest, and repeat.
+This time going to the right cone first.

 Zig Zag drill